 |Length of Program||16 – 24 months|

 Geospatial intelligence informs and influences policy, military, diplomatic, environmental and disaster relief and recovery decisions and operations by governments at every level.
 Increasingly, in non-governmental sectors, it is informing and influencing public health, business, infrastructure, energy, regulatory, and advocacy decisions.

 The Geospatial Intelligence Program unites three fields of study: the history of geospatial intelligence; the science and mathematics of digital geography and its related databases; and the art of converting geospatial data into written, spoken, and visual intelligence.
 Students analyze historical intelligence examples to understand the development of the concepts and practices behind collection, analysis, reporting, and technology.
 They also will focus on current challenges in the profession, among them the analytics and technology needed for the volume of current and future collection; the challenges of new sensors, and the development of new non-governmental geospatial communities.

-Students currently enrolled in other AAP programs will be considered for lateral entry in to the MS in Geospatial Intelligence.
-Interested students should consult their academic advisor and apply by filling a Change of Program form with the Registration Office.
+Students currently enrolled in other AAP programs will be considered for lateral entry into the MS in Geospatial Intelligence.
+Interested students should consult their academic advisor and apply by filing a Change of Program form with the Registration Office.
 Questions about the Masters of Science in Geospatial Intelligence should be addressed to the Program Director, Mr. Jack O’Connor (firstname.lastname@example.org).